-There are plenty of pix of both high and low Carpathian ranges and massifs on the Parent Page and its numerous child pages (SP Tatra galleries are virtually impenetrable).
+There are plenty of pix of both high and low Carpathian ranges and massifs on the Parent Page and its numerous child pages.
 Some of those mountains are just a few dozen meters too low to qualify here, where you'll find just one 'summerish' and one 'winterish' photo of the highest ranges rising above timberline.
 Images that show a broader scene, prominent peaks and geologic bricks will be preferred, which means that plenty of wonderful pictures will not be included, e.g.: beautiful flowers and butterflies (which I generally love), not even any truly Carpathian butterflies; bizarre rock formations; the stunning red alpine wintry creatures or fiery sunsets.

-If your favourite season is winter, you'll find the winter collection down below the long 'summerish' thru-trek.
+If your favourite season is winter, you'll find a winter collection down below the long summerish thru-trek.